 I work slowly and I work on many paintings at the same time.
 The idea of time passing is intrinsic to my work.
 Over time, some marks take form or come to the foreground, and others get partially covered, erased, lost.
 The painting itself becomes a record of what has gone before, all the marks, gestures, and layers."

 Depero was born in Rome, Italy, and moved to New York in 1988.
 She received a BA from Brown University in 1995 and a Master of Fine Arts in Painting from Hunter College in 2001.
-She also studied at the Art Students League of New York, took classes at RISD, and spent time in Florence, Italy, with the Syracuse University Program abroad and the Studio Art Centers International (SACI).
+She also studied at the Art Students League of New York, took classes at RISD, and spent time in Florence, Italy, with Studio Art Centers International (SACI).

-Depero's work has been exhibited in numerous group exhibitions in New York and abroad, including Galleria Galou, Artsforum, The Cork Gallery and the Pool Art Fair.
+Depero's work has been exhibited in numerous group exhibitions in New York and abroad, including the Pool Art Fair, WAAM (Woodstock Artist Association and Museum), and The Albany International Airport.
+Some of her paintings are currently on view at Folk House Collective in Kingston, NY.

 Depero lives in New York City and the Hudson Valley, where she maintains a studio in Accord, NY.